Volunteer in Antigua, Guatemala!

 How old should I be to take part in these projects?

-Most of the time, in order to join our volunteer projects you should be 18 years old or above.
+Most of the time, in order to join our volunteer projects, you should be 18 years old or above.
 Anyone below that recommended age must provide parental consent from their parents/guardians to be eligible for our programs.
-In some cases, we can make exceptions.
 Minors can also volunteer alongside their parents.

 Who manages the volunteer projects in Guatemala?